Man Utd transfer news: Ole Gunnar Solskjaer 'working on one or two' deals amid links to Bruno Fernandes & Harry Maguire | Goal.com

 Solskjaer said when asked about those rumours: “I don’t have any updates from the last time I spoke to you.”

-For now, the Red Devils are more concerned with incomings, with it likely that a midfield replacement for Paris Saint-Germain new boy Ander Herrera will be among those drafted in.
+For now, the Red Devils are more concerned with incomings, with a midfield replacement for Paris Saint-Germain new boy Ander Herrera among those drafted in.

 “We are working on putting a squad together which can compete, we have lots of ways which we can play,” Solskjaer added.

-The Norwegian is, along with seeking fresh faces, also looking to bring the best out of those already at his disposal.
+As well as seeking fresh faces, the Norwegian is also looking to bring the best out of those already at his disposal.

 That includes Paul Pogba, with United eager to get the Frenchman firing amid unwelcome rounds of exit talk.